 Mohawk is a very small village located in the state of New York.
-With a population of 2,628 people and two constituent neighborhoods, Mohawk is the 483rd largest community in New York.
-Much of the housing stock in Mohawk was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,551 people and two constituent neighborhoods, Mohawk is the 483rd largest community in New York.
+Mohawk has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Mohawk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mohawk is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Mohawk who work in office and administrative support (11.93%), sales jobs (10.95%), and healthcare (9.14%).
+Unlike some villages, Mohawk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mohawk are a mix of both white- and blue-collar jobs.
+Overall, Mohawk is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mohawk who work in sales jobs (15.36%), office and administrative support (12.10%), and food service (11.27%).

-The per capita income in Mohawk in 2010 was $20,666, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,664 for a family of four.
-However, Mohawk contains both very wealthy and poor people as well.
+The per capita income in Mohawk in 2010 was $20,938, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,752 for a family of four.

 The most common language spoken in Mohawk is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and French.